 Yeah.

-What is what's what's the whole manaphort case about?
+So what's the whole Manafort case about?

 Manafort case is about trying to squeeze Manafort, put the screws to him.

-I'm quoting Judge Ellis III, to make him sing, or maybe compose.
+I'm quoting Judge Ellis III, to make him sing or maybe compose.

 Compose means, oh, I'll make up the story to make this go away.